 Some motorcycle accidents have fatal results.
 Bike riders don’t have the same protection as occupants of cars and trucks.
 They’re more likely to get ejected from the motorcycle or get struck by flying debris.
 In 2019, there were 5,014 motorcyclist fatalities in the United States.
 If you lost a loved one in a motorcycle crash, you might be entitled to compensation from a wrongful death claim.
 DeMayo Law Offices can assist you with your case and determine the best options for holding the at-fault driver accountable.

 What to Do After a Motorcycle Accident

 If you’re involved in a motorcycle accident, there are steps you need to take in the immediate aftermath and the weeks, months, and even years after.
 Your injuries are likely severe, so you should call 911 and request an ambulance to transfer you to the hospital.
 Don’t leave the scene and wait before seeking initial treatment.

 Insurance companies don’t blindly approve insurance claims.
 They typically look out for their interests over the interests of claimants.
 They want to avoid large settlement payouts to save money.
 If they see that you delayed medical care, they can use that as evidence that you didn’t get hurt in the accident or the injury isn’t that serious.
 That’s a valid reason to deny your claim or provide a low settlement offer.

 After your initial medical evaluation, follow your doctor’s orders.
 If they recommend ongoing treatment of your injuries, make the necessary appointments and attend each one.
 Once you recover or your doctor determines further treatment won’t improve your condition, you can stop.

 Evidence is also a critical part of the legal process.
 Keep copies of every document associated with the accident and your injuries.
-DeMayo Law Offices, LLP can also obtain the available evidence necessary to prove the other driver was at fault.
+DeMayo Law Offices can also obtain the available evidence necessary to prove the other driver was at fault.
 Some of the evidence we might need includes: